Frequently Asked Questions

 Sharon C – Pre-Primary teacher

-Sharon PB – Pre-Kindy teacher and Primary class teacher
+Sharon PB – Pre-Kindy teacher

 Belinda-Education Assistant

-Tayla – Education Assistant
+Hayley – Education Assistant

 Principal Mary is also a Music Teacher.